taramason/personalSite/README.md

 * Source maps **DONE?**

-* Feel free to copy and paste from any previous webpack configs you've done, but please do not use a pre-built template like create-react-app or react-slingshot.
-**I've never done this before so this is where the majority of my time was spent.
+* Feel free to copy and paste from any previous webpack configs you've done, but please do not use a pre-built template like create-react-app or react-slingshot.  **I've never done this before so this is where the majority of my time was spent.
 I don't like putting things together or copy & pasting without understanding how they work.
 Happy to have learned how everything is set up, this has made me much more confident in my React abilities**

 * Build the following page design to match the responsive.png mock-up as closely as you can.
 Use the React/webpack project set up in the last question.
-We don't have a mobile mock for this page, but be sure to build it mobile-first and make your own decisions about how to display the layout at that size. **90% DONE, Need to make responsive.
-The Surveyor Fonts are not displaying the way they should (its a subtle but important difference), not sure why, given more time I would import the ttf's and convert them **
+We don't have a mobile mock for this page, but be sure to build it mobile-first and make your own decisions about how to display the layout at that size.  **I am 90% DONE, Need to make responsive.
+The Surveyor Fonts are not displaying the way they should (its a subtle but important difference), not sure why, given more time I would import the ttf's and convert them**

 * The page shown on the mock is the max-width - if a user's screen is wider than 1150px, the page should be the size shown and centered in the browser.